 Patients identified as possessing any of a range of molecular characteristics (identified during Stage 1) may be eligible to access treatment in a MoST therapeutic study (a clinical trial) or other targeted therapy.

 Who can participate in MoST?

-Pan cancer subprogram: Patients aged 16yrs and older with an advanced and/or metastatic solid or blood cancer with limited treatment options, and who are willing and fit enough to participate in a clinical trial, are eligible.
+Pan cancer subprogram: Patients aged 16 years and older with an advanced and/or metastatic solid or blood cancer with limited treatment options, and who are willing and fit enough to participate in a clinical trial, are eligible.

-Lung cancer subprogram: Patients aged 18yrs and older with newly diagnosed metastatic non-squamous non-small cell lung cancer (mNSCLC),who have not had any previous treatment for the lung cancer and who are willing and fit enough to participate in a clinical trial, are eligible.
+Lung cancer subprogram: Patients aged 18 years and older with newly diagnosed metastatic non-squamous non-small cell lung cancer (NSCLC), who have not had any previous treatment for the lung cancer and who are willing and fit enough to participate in a clinical trial, are eligible.

 Your treating oncologist will assess your eligibility, complete the MoST referral forms, and provide all relevant information.